Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Statistical methods

 The ICAR distribution is a common tool to induce spatial dependence in statistical models developed for lattice data.
-It is is typically defined through a set of conditional distributions
+It is typically defined through a set of conditional distributions

 where $m_i$ and $\partial_i$ represent the cardinality and the indices of the set of neighbours for unit $i$, respectively.
-As we briefly mentioned in Section~\ref{sec:data-network}, these quantities are derived from a (sparse) binary adjacency matrix, denoted by $\bm{W}$, that summarises the neighbouring structures among the street segments. \citet{besag1974spatial} showed that the conditional distributions in~\eqref{eq:ICAR-conditional} yield a joint multivariate distribution that can be expressed as
+As we briefly mentioned in Section~\ref{sec:data-network}, these quantities are derived from a (sparse) binary adjacency matrix, here denoted by $\bm{W}$, that summarises the neighbouring structures among the segments. \textcite{besag1974spatial} showed that the conditional distributions in~\eqref{eq:ICAR-conditional} yield a joint multivariate distribution that can be expressed as

 where $\bm{D} = \text{diag}(m_1, \dots, m_n)$.
-It is possible to prove that the variance-covariance matrix in Equation~\eqref{eq:ICAR-joint} is not positive definite, a problem that is usually solved imposing a sum-to-zero constraint on each component (i.e. each cluster of connected road segments) of the vector $\lbrace \theta_1, \dots, \theta_{n}\rbrace$ \citep{hodges2003precision}.
-We refer to \citet{banerjee2015hierarchical}, \citet{martinez2019disease}, and references therein for more details on the ICAR prior.
+It is possible to prove that the variance-covariance matrix in Equation~\eqref{eq:ICAR-joint} is not positive definite, a problem that is usually solved by imposing a sum-to-zero constraint on each component (i.e. each cluster of connected road segments) of the vector $\lbrace \theta_1, \dots, \theta_{n}\rbrace$ \parencite{hodges2003precision}.
+We refer to \textcite{banerjee2015hierarchical}, \textcite{martinez2019disease}, and references therein for more details on the ICAR prior.

-The third level completes the definition of the baseline hierarchical model specifying the prior distributions for each parameter in~\eqref{eq:second-level-baseline}.
-Considering that, before estimating the model, all fixed effects were scaled to zero mean and unit variance, we assigned a $N(0, 50)$ prior to $\beta_0$, $\beta_w$, and $\beta_{j}, \ j = 1, \dots, p$ and a $\text{logGamma}(1, 5e-05)$ prior to $\log(\tau_\theta)$.
+The third level completes the definition of the baseline hierarchical model specifying the prior distributions for each parameter in equation~\eqref{eq:second-level-baseline}.
+In this case, we assigned an uninformative $N(0, 50)$ prior to $\beta_0$, $\beta_x$, and $\beta_{j}, \ j = 1, \dots, p$ and a logGamma prior to $\log(\tau_\theta)$ with parameters $1$ (shape) and $5e-05$ (rate).